Sportsman's Park: 1953 sale

 By the early 1950s, it was clear that St. Louis could not support both teams.
 Bill Veeck, owner of the Browns (who at one point lived with his family in an apartment under the park's stands), fancied that he could drive the Cardinals out of town through his promotional skills.
 However, Veeck caught an unlucky break when the Cardinals' owner, Fred Saigh, pleaded no contest to tax evasion.
 Faced with certain banishment from baseball, Saigh sold the Cardinals to Anheuser-Busch in February 1953.
 Veeck soon realized that the Cardinals now had more resources at their disposal than he could ever hope to match.
 Reluctantly, he concluded he was finished in St. Louis, and had no other option but to move the Browns.

 As a first step, he sold Sportsman's Park to the Cardinals for $800,000 on April 9.
 Busch immediately renovated the stadium, which had not been well maintained in some time.
 Even with the rent from the Cardinals, the Browns had not been bringing in nearly enough revenue to bring the park up to code, with city officials even threatening to have the park condemned.
 Before the start of the next season, the Browns relocated to Baltimore and were rebranded as the Orioles.

 The brewery originally wanted to name the ballpark Budweiser Stadium.
 Commissioner Ford Frick vetoed the name because of public relations concerns over naming a ballpark after a brand of beer.
 However, the commissioner could not stop Anheuser-Busch president August Busch Jr. from renaming it after himself, so the park was renamed Busch Stadium.
 However, many fans still called it by the old name.
-The Anheuser-Busch "eagle" model that sat atop the left field scoreboard flapped its wings after a Cardinal home run.
+A large neon sign depicting the A-B "eagle" symbol was added atop the left field scoreboard, flapping its wings after every Cardinal home run.
 The next year, Anheuser-Busch introduced a new economy lager branded as "Busch Bavarian Beer", thus gaming Frick's ruling and allowing the ballpark's name to be branded by what would eventually be Anheuser-Busch's second most popular beer brand.

 The park's site is now occupied by a Boys and Girls Club, including an athletic field at the same location of the original playing field (top).
 A sign at Grand & Dodier marks the stadium's site (bottom).

 Sportsman's Park / Busch Stadium was the site of a number of World Series contests, first way back in the mid-1880s, and then in the modern era.
 The 1964 Series was particularly memorable, the park's last, and featured brother against brother, Ken Boyer of the Cardinals and Clete Boyer of the Yankees.
 The Cardinals' triumph in seven games led to Yankees management replacing Yogi Berra with the Cardinals' ex-manager Johnny Keane (he had resigned after winning the Series), an arrangement which lasted only to early 1966.
 Both Series managers were St. Louis natives, but neither had ever played for the Cardinals.
 The stadium also hosted Major League Baseball All-Star Games in 1940, 1948, and 1957.